Token Vending Machine: Secure Workload Identity for the Modern Cloud

 Here are some key aspects of TVMs:

 - Automated Token Issuance: TVMs automatically generate and distribute tokens to workloads based on predefined policies.
+These policies might include things like the workload's identity, the resource it's requesting, or even the time of day.

 - Centralized Management: They provide a central point for managing and auditing token usage.